 Frequently Asked Questions (FAQs)

 Any behavior that makes a person feel unwelcome, uncomfortable, or bullied is likely to be considered harassment by the victim.
 However, these eight kinds of harassment above are those specifically prohibited by state and local laws.
-If you have questions beyond what’s answered below, please post them to our forum.

 Are there best practices for how to prevent workplace harassment?